 Parameters

-The following query example shows how to use the PARALLEL hint to specify a degree of parallelism (DOP) of 8 or enable auto DOP.
+The following examples use the PARALLEL Hint to specify a parallelism of DOP = 8 or to enable Auto DOP.

 SELECT /*+parallel(8)*/ c1, SUM(distinct c2) FROM t1 GROUP BY c1;